How can CBT help with COVID-19 concerns?

 We have never dealt with something like this in our lifetime.
 In one way or another it’s been a huge shock to everyone that three months into the new exciting decade the world was faced with indescribable changes.

-How can I go to the shops if there’s a deadly virus around?
+Can I go to work if there’s a deadly virus around?

 How do I cope with losing my job?